“I will succeed by working harder.”

 But I would like to point out that this is not a viable solution for success.

-For starters, this is 2017, not 1917.
-We live in a time of fast-moving innovation and technology.
-This is a culture of free information, high technology, and shifting ground that is moving at the speed of light.
+For starters, this is not 1900.
+Today we have a culture of free information, high tech, and pivots, moving at the speed of light.
 These are the days of smart moves, life hacks, and global social networking.
-We’ve never been able to work so constantly, to hustle so much.
-Its easy to trip into the “he who works hardest wins.”
+We’ve never been able to work so constantly and to hustle so much.
+It is easy to fall into the “he who works hardest wins”trap.
 But it’s not the time of gladiators or Braveheart—and frankly, ‘hard work’ wasn’t the secret to their successes either.

-But it’s a real thing for you guys.
-A large percentage of you believe that this is how you get ahead, or how you have succeeded or survived bad times in the past.
+But a large percentage of you believe that this is how you get ahead, or how you have succeeded or mistakenly think you survived bad times in the past.

-Let’s see if we can expose the delusion in this story line.
+Let’s see if we can expose the delusion in this “work harder” chant.

 For instance, if you were sitting at ground zero in Silicon Valley looking for funding from the big players—Chris Sacca, Peter Theil, Ron Conway, and so on—and you said, “I have this great idea and I’m going to work harder than anyone to get it off the ground.”
 You would be hard-pressed to keep their attention past that point.

 Let’s illustrate it another way: what are you going to pay money for?
 The company that will work the hardest for you?
 Or the company that will work the smartest and most efficient for you?
-Because if it’s smart and efficient, who cares how hard they are working?
-And if it’s really smart and efficient, then it’s assumed they won’t be working hard—they won’t need to.
+And if it’s really smart and efficient, then it’s assumed they won’t be working hard—smart and efficient knock hard work out of the equation.
 Right?

 But hard work doesn’t control shit.
 Hard work is not a viable solution, my friends.
 And I have money on the table that it hasn’t been since World War II.
 And the quicker we all realize this, the better!

-The problem is that the root fear behind it all is, “I am not good enough!”
-That crippling belief is there under the skin of nearly every person you’re going to meet.
+The problem is the root fear behind it all .”I am not good enough!”
+“I’m a failure” “I’m a fraud” is crippling us.
+Those beliefs under the skin of nearly every person you’re going to meet, are the real issue.

 Darn.
-Because that belief steals the story that you are smart enough, capable enough, and clear enough to figure out the most efficient and aligned solutions to move ahead.
+Because that belief steals the story that you are smart enough, capable enough, and clear enough to figure out the most efficient and aligned solutions.

-And in all honestly, although we are all affected by the ol’ “not good enough” chant, the boys are particularly crippled by it.
+And in all honestly, although we are all affected by the ole’ “not good enough” chant, the boys are particularly crippled by it.

-And well, to be honest, it seems like all the dudes are toting this same, stupid, mantra because this is the default call of the male who deeply fears failure.
+And well, to be honest, it seems like many of us are toting this same, silly, mantra because this is the default call of the one who deeply fears failure.
+Imposture syndrome, depression, overwhelm, doubt, anxiety all seem to recede under the call of “WORK HARDER!”
+Except they don’t.

-Ricardo Semler, revolutionary CEO of Semco Partners, insists his employees have idle time in their work schedule.
-This is time set aside not to do errands, or carting family to the beach, or doing chores, Rather, idle time is time set aside doing nothing.
+Ricardo Semler, a revolutionary CEO of Semco Partners, insists that each of his employees is given idle time in their work schedule.
+This is time set aside not to do catch up, or carting tasks for other staff, or scheduling and organizing projects, Rather, idle time is time set aside to do nothing.

-Basically, if you work for the best, you are going to have to get quiet every day and let clarity come for you.
-But if you’re working every hour of the day, how is that going to happen?
+Basically, if you want to do your very best, you are going to have to get idle and quiet and this is how clarity comes for you.
+But if you’re working every hour of the day, and forever checking that TODO list, how is that going to happen?

 Big money and big success happen because of smart, efficient, determined laziness.